Security and Privacy

 Sailfish OS devices can be updated with so called “hotfixes” for specific security issues outside of the normal release update cadence.
 This allows vendors to provide users with security updates as they become available, with minimal delay.
 These fixes are provided as package updates via the normal package management systems, and are fully versioned and delivered securely with end-to-end encryption to avoid man-in-the-middle or other contamination attacks.

-Linux user groups are used to separate privileged applications from non-privileged applications, and file system access is enforced by the Linux kernel.
+- Furthermore, access to certain sensitive user’s data like the address book or communication records, is only available to a limited set of privileged applications and/or services.
+Linux user groups are used to separate privileged processes from non-privileged ones and file system access control is enforced by the Linux kernel.